geocoder-php/Geocoder/README.md

 Unit Tests
 ----------

-In order to run the test suite, install the developement dependencies:
+In order to run the test suite, install the development dependencies:

 ```
 $ composer install --dev